 But things could change.
-Painting your wagon could take on a new slant if the conceptual idea of solar paint comes to an efficient fruition.
-Yes, your future car could be painted with electricity-generating paint that uses photovoltaic technology.
+Painting your wagon could take on a new slant if the conceptual idea of solar paint comes to efficient fruition.
+Yes, your future car could be painted with electricity-generating solar absorbing paint that uses photovoltaic technology.

 This paint would use colloidal quantum dots.
-These are semiconductor particles that are already used in solar panels as well as LEDs and computers.
-They are microscopic and have been reduced below the size of the Exciton Bohr radius which means they are between 2- 10 nanometres in size.
+These are semiconductor particles that are already used in solar panels, LEDs and computers.
+They are microscopic and have been reduced below the size of the Exciton Bohr radius, which means they are between 2- 10 nanometres in size.

-They are often called artificial atoms and can be generated in a variety of sizes which means they can exhibit a variety of bandgaps and these bandgaps can be adjusted during the synthesis process.
-It is this flexibility on bandgaps that makes quantum dots extremely useful in solar panels.
+They are often called artificial atoms and can be generated in various sizes, which means they can exhibit a variety of bandgaps.
+These bandgaps can be adjusted during the synthesis process, and this flexibility on bandgaps makes quantum dots extremely useful in solar panels.

-Basically, these quantum dots have to be integrated into a paint-like liquid that could then be used on buildings, glass and even your future car to generate electricity.
-But don't hold your breath.
-Currently (sorry), the efficiency levels of about 1% are way too low to make it either technically or financially viable but scientists do believe it will happen.
+Basically, these quantum dots have to be integrated into a paint-like liquid that could be used on buildings, glass and even your future car to generate electricity.
+But don’t hold your breath.
+Currently (sorry), the efficiency levels of about 1% are way too low to make it technically or financially viable, but scientists believe it will happen.

 More economical are perovskite solar cells.
-Their efficiency levels are about 30% and price-wise it would be economical to not only paint the car with them but your garage and house as well.
+Their efficiency levels are about 30%, and price-wise it would be economical to not only perovskite solar paint the car but your garage and house as well.

 Solar power inverters have special functions adapted for use with photovoltaic arrays, including maximum power point tracking and anti-islanding protection.

-Powerpoint tracking is all about operating efficiencies and how varying levels of sunlight can impact on load characteristics.
-The job of power point tracking is to maintain a load characteristic that provides the highest power transfer efficiencies and this is called the maximum powerpoint.
+Powerpoint tracking is all about operating efficiencies and how varying levels of sunlight can impact load characteristics.
+The job of power point tracking is to maintain a load characteristic that provides the highest power transfer efficiencies, and this is called the maximum powerpoint.

-So all the technical ideas are there but for the moment remain conceptual and the idea of solar panels on cars remains a good but pricey one when compared to the amount of power that can currently be generated.
-For example, those of us living under predominantly cloudy skies would be lucky to generate 500 driving miles of electricity a year.
+So all the technical ideas are there but, for the moment, remain conceptual, and the idea of solar panels on cars remains a good but pricey one when compared to the amount of power that can currently be generated.
+For example, those living under predominantly cloudy skies would be lucky to generate 500 driving miles of electricity a year.

-And as much as the idea of solar power paint is an intriguing one I'm still not sure how you'd get the electricity generated by the paint into the car battery.
-I might ask my pals that question next time I'm in the pub.
+And as much as the idea of solar power paint is intriguing, I’m still not sure how you’d get the electricity generated by the paint into the car battery.
+I might ask my pals that question next time I’m in the pub.